Subprograms/MIRA.py/README.md

 ## Notes
 - The pertinent files regarding the exfiltrated activities can be found in the specified directories in the TARGET_IP machine.
+- "(<)" in the keylog file denotes a logged backspace.